wmutschl/Computational-Macroeconomics/README.md

-## Case Studies
+## Case Studies and Replications (Preliminary)
-- Fiscal policy (Baxter and King, 1993, American Economic Review)
+- [x] Fiscal policy (Baxter and King, 1993, American Economic Review)
-- Epidemics (Eichenbaum, Rebelo and Trabandt, 2022, Journal of Economic Dynamics and Control)
+- [x] Epidemics (Eichenbaum, Rebelo and Trabandt, 2022, Journal of Economic Dynamics and Control)
-- Trend inflation (Ascari and Sbordone, 2014, Journal of Economic Literature)
+- [ ] Trend inflation (Ascari and Sbordone, 2014, Journal of Economic Literature)
-- Technology shocks and business cycles (King, Plosser and Rebelo, 1988, Journal of Monetary Economics)
+- [ ] Technology shocks and business cycles (King, Plosser and Rebelo, 1988, Journal of Monetary Economics)
-- International spillovers under different environmental policy regimes (Annicchiarico and Diluiso, 2019, Resource and Energy Economics)
+- [ ] International spillovers under different environmental policy regimes (Annicchiarico and Diluiso, 2019, Resource and Energy Economics)
-- Nonlinearities and large shocks (Harding, Linde and Trabandt, 2022)
+- [ ] Nonlinearities and large shocks (Harding, Linde and Trabandt, 2022)
-- Fiscal multipliers (Linde and Trabandt, 2017, Journal of Applied Econometrics)
+- [ ] Fiscal multipliers (Linde and Trabandt, 2017, Journal of Applied Econometrics)
-- Optimal environmental policy (Heutel, 2012, Review of Economic Dynamics; Annicchiarico and Di Dio, 2015, Journal of Environmental Economics and Management)
+- [ ] Optimal environmental policy (Heutel, 2012, Review of Economic Dynamics; Annicchiarico and Di Dio, 2015, Journal of Environmental Economics and Management)
-- Equity premium puzzle (Jermann, 1998, Journal of Monetary Economics)
+- [ ] Equity premium puzzle (Jermann, 1998, Journal of Monetary Economics)
-- Zero-lower bound on nominal interest rates (Guerrieri and Iacoviello, 2015, Journal of Monetary Economics)
+- [ ] Zero-lower bound on nominal interest rates (Guerrieri and Iacoviello, 2015, Journal of Monetary Economics)
-- Rare disasters (Fernandez-Villaverde and Levintal, 2018, Quantitative Economics; Isore and Szczerbowicz, 2017, Journal of Economic Dynamics and Control)
+- [ ] Rare disasters (Fernandez-Villaverde and Levintal, 2018, Quantitative Economics; Isore and Szczerbowicz, 2017, Journal of Economic Dynamics and Control)
-- Endogenous Banking Crises (Boissay, Collard, and Smets, 2016, Journal of Political Economy)
+- [ ] Endogenous Banking Crises (Boissay, Collard, and Smets, 2016, Journal of Political Economy)

 ## Learning target